rbabaci1/med_cabinet_backend/README.md

     "created_at": "2020-04-03 02:01:24",     // this is the date when the product was created
     "dispensary_id": 5,

-    "dispensay": {       // a nested object that represents the product dispensary provider "id": 5,        // this is the dispensary id# (NOT PRODUCT) "name": "Demizz-95",
+    "provider": {       // a nested object that represents the product dispensary provider info "id": 5,        // this is the dispensary id# (NOT PRODUCT) "name": "Demizz-95",
         "address": "8017 Pleasure Trail",